 - Manage the process of curriculum approval and change.

 - Provide professional support and advice to the University's major committees, including the Academic Board, Academic Council, Education Committee, Curriculum Committee and a number of other key decision-making committees.

-- Manage and coordinate academic decision-making structures and processes to ensure an effective interface between executive, faculty and the central committee decision-making processes.
+- Manage and coordinate academic decision-making structures and processes to ensure an effective interface between executive, school and the central committee decision-making processes.

 - Contribute to policy and strategy, as well as oversee and implement initiatives, that improve the student learning experience.

 - Design, develop, evaluate and advise on policies, processes and schemes that support the University's priorities within its Strategic and Operational Plans.